 Knowing more about your customers can mean knowing the kind of content they’ll enjoy and find useful, the places you should be to connect with them online, and the kinds of offers they’ll find appealing.
 When you really know your clients, you’re less likely to fall prey to overgeneralizations (“Nobody watches TV any more”) or emotional decisions (“I know what I like”).
+A little harmless stalking can make a big difference.

 Begin with your customer personas.
 This is the imaginary person based on your target market: your typical customer or best customer.
 You know your customer’s gender, age, family circumstances, average income, and buying motivations.
 So find a person like that online.
 Check LinkedIn for people in your target area with the kind of job your customer persona has.